AmyHilaire/otequip-info/source/posts/2015-09-11-dragon-dictation.html.markdown

 Dragon Naturally Speaking is still my preferred software option at the moment.
 It is very practical for everyday school or work life.
 It integrates well with your usual programs, such as Microsoft Office, emails and web browsers.
-There are a whole lot of up and coming competitors to watch out for.
+There will be whole lot more competitors to watch out for as voice control is turning mainstream, with services such as Siri (Apple), Google Now, Cortana, and Hound.